seve-andre/casine/README.md

 </div>

 # Le Casine
-Apartment management system.
+Apartments management system.
 A total of 12 apartments inside 2 houses (A and B) rented by groups of people during summer

 <!-- Remove heading and replace it with screenshots of the app -->
 # Screenshots